The characteristics of the meandering effect in a stratified wake: Results

 \subsection{Conditional averaging}

-Due to the meandering of the wake, the deficit velocity profile $\overbar{U}(y,z,t)$ is a blending of the stationary velocity profile $U_s(y,z,y_c,z_c,t)$ and the surrounding flow, i.e., constant zero velocity deficit, as in equation \eqref{eqn:model-superposition}.
-The simplified superposition equation \eqref{eqn:model-ss-Uint} requires self-similarity in the conditional stationary velocity.
-Here, we turn to examine the conditional stationary velocity profiles $U_s(y,z,y_c,z_c,t)$ obtained by conditional averaging on the centre location $(y_c,z_c)$.
-In figure \ref{fig:results-cond2d}, the examined $(y_c,z_c)$ pairs are offset from the mean wake centre in different directions, and the offset distance is comparable to the local width $W_p$ and height $H_p$ of the joint p.d.f. $p_c(y_c,z_c,t)$.
+Due to the meandering of the wake, the deficit velocity profile $\overbar{U}(y,z,t)$ is a blending of the conditional stationary velocity profile $U_s(y,z,y_c,z_c,t)$ and the surrounding flow.
+The surrounding flow is constant zero since the simulations use the laboratory frame as the reference coordinates, so only $U_s(y,z,y_c,z_c,t)$ and $p_c(y_c,z_c,t)$ show up in equation \eqref{eqn:model-superposition}.
+In Sec. \ref{sub:results-pdf}, we examined the partial impact of distortion on the scaling of the center velocity deficit through $g(\xi_{sc},\eta_{sc})$ and $\hat{p}_c(\xi_{pc},\eta_{pc})$ in equation \eqref{eqn:model-ss-U0superpose}.
+However, the simplified superposition equation \eqref{eqn:model-ss-U0superpose} for center velocity deficit requires self-similarity in the shape of the conditional stationary velocity, i.e., a universal $g(\xi_s,\eta_s)$ in equation \eqref{eqn:model-ss-Usdef}.
+To examine the universality in the velocity profile, here, we turn to examine the conditional stationary velocity profiles $U_s(y,z,y_c,z_c,t)$ obtained by conditional averaging on the center location $(y_c,z_c)$.
+In figure \ref{fig:results-cond2d}, the examined $(y_c,z_c)$ pairs are offset from the mean wake center in different directions, and the offset distance is comparable to the local width $W_p$ and height $H_p$ of the joint p.d.f. $p_c(y_c,z_c,t)$.

+The shape of the conditional stationary velocity profiles $U_s(y,z,y_c,z_c,t)$ measures how distorted an instantaneous velocity profile will be when the wake core meanders to a specific center location $(y_c,z_c)$, which is visualized as the blue squares in figure \ref{fig:results-gauss-ctrpdf} (b).
+In figure \ref{fig:results-cond2d} (e), when $(y_c,z_c)$ is at the mean wake center, $U_s(y,z,y_c,z_c,t)$ is Gaussian like.
+I t is almost the same as the mean stationary profile $\overbar{U}_s(y,z,t)$, given by the solid black contour lines.
+However, with $(y_c,z_c)$ away from the mean wake core, $U_s(y,z,y_c,z_c,t)$ is distorted due to the meandering.